Nitaivs/Aclaro/README.md

 ## Components:

-The program at the very moment is incredibly light, but component requirements will rise with how big the data stored becomes and how far it is scaled.
+The program at the very moment is very light, but component requirements will increase with how big the data stored becomes and how far it is scaled.

 ## Docker:

-This application has initially been done with Docker for simple containerization and includes a basic file for running the back- and frontend portions of the application.
-For any other containerization method (such as Podman), you must do your own file for that.
+This application uses Docker for simple containerization and includes a basic file for running the back- and frontend portions of the application.
+For any other containerization method (such as Podman), you must create and configure the container yourself.

 # Build instructions and running the container